KenjiEndo15/HacknShare/content/posts/caution-during-cybersecurity-engagements.md

 This issue applies not only to web shells but also to other types of artifacts.
 We can mention passwords you set for your grey-box pentesting accounts.
 What kind of password would you choose for this account?
 Many might feel tempted to choose a weak password for the sake of convenience — but this approach can lead to significant risks.

 Choosing a weak password, particularly for a highly privileged account, is strongly discouraged.
-Prioritizing convenience over security is never a worthwhile trade-off.
+Prioritizing convenience over security may not be a worthwhile trade-off.
 A weak password could be discovered during the engagement, either by an attacker or even by the client themselves, which could undermine your professional credibility.

 The same applies to temporary files.
 When it comes to Windows exploits, there are several [ways to dump secrets](https://www.thehacker.recipes/ad/movement/credentials/dumping/).
 Some dumps may end up in the target computer's file system.
 Copying the dump to your machine will leave a copy behind.
 I can imagine the bad actor stumbling upon an NTDS dump - enjoy the free credentials 🎉.

 At the end of an engagement, it is standard practice to remove any accounts you created or, at the very least, advise the client to do so.
 However, for peace of mind and to uphold best practices, using a strong password from the start is always the safer choice.

 As for temporary files, they should be documented and promptly removed when they are no longer needed.
+One simple technique is to give your files specific names that make them easier to find later.

 The list could go on, but I’ll stop here.
 Just remember to be mindful of what you leave behind in a client’s environment.
 Their infrastructure should be returned to its original state once your engagement is complete.